Clemapfel/jluna/docs/manual.md

 Where we used `box<std::string>` to forward an inline string as a `unsafe::Value*`, as `jluna::safe_call` needs all its elements to already be Julia-side values.

 Similarly, `swap_array_data` replaces array `B`s data with that of `A`, and array `A`s data with that of `B`.
 Like `override_array`, no copy is performed: the space needed in RAM for this oepration will always be exactly the size of `A` + `B`.
 The user is responsible for both arrays' memory staying in scope until `swap_array_data` has returned.

----

 ### Shared Memory

-In the section on proxies, we said that, to move a value from C++ to Julia or vice-versa, we first need to **change its memory format** such that it is interpretable by the other language.
+In the section on proxies, we said that, to move a value from C++ to Julia (or vice-versa), we first need to **change its memory format** such that it is interpretable by the other language.
 This is not always true.
 For a very limited number of types, Julia and C++ **already have the exact same memory format**.

 For these types only, `box` / `unboxing` is a 0-cost operation.
 No actual computation is performed, we simply forward the memory pointer to Julia.
 This is obviously desired in performance-critical applications.